rafkar123/BlockMaker/README.md

    - U - Upward
    - L - Left
    - R - Right
-- rpush - the player is pushed in the direction defined by the block, but relative to the player (block rot + player rot)
+- rpush - The player is pushed in the direction defined by the block, but relative to the player (block rot + player rot)
  - "Relative Player Direction ; Multiplyer"
  - Directions:
    - F - Forward from the player direction